marciosantetti/website/content/authors/admin/_index.md

 ---

 Welcome!
 I am an applied macroeconomist, currently a Ph.D.
-Candidate at the [Department of Economics](https://www.econ.utah.edu/), University of Utah.
+Candidate in the [Department of Economics](https://www.econ.utah.edu/) at University of Utah.

-My research focuses on the interactions between technological progress, climate change, and income distribution.
+My research focuses on the interactions between economic growth, income distribution, and the environment.

 You can contact me by email, [santetti@gmail.com](mailto:santetti@gmail.com), or through the contact form below.